mchampaneri/go-prototype-tutorials/readme.md

 Moving ellipse with changing in colour with time.

 ### Keyboard input
-Moving ractange according to keybaord arrow button inputs.
+Moving rectangle according to keybaord arrow button inputs.

+### Mpuse input
+Moving rectangle with mouse